katymadier/katymadier.github.io/demos/tsbodytracking/README.md

 This purpose of this demo is to provide a way for mobile VR users to engage in VR experiences together simply by placing their phones in a low-cost VR device like Google cardboard.
 By using phone camera-based body tracking, VR users do not have to instrument an environment to get realistic body representation in the virtual environment.

 We will use this demo as a part of a user study to discover if body representation in co-located social VR experiences encourages collaboration and increases feelings of togetherness.
+Scenarios will be developed to study multiple co-located VR participants and co-located VR + non-VR participants.

 ### Additional work to be done

 * Use additional sensor or marker to identify z coordinate.
 * Animate a 3D model with poses.
-* Add facial expression tracking.
+* Add facial expression tracking of both VR and non-VR participants.
-* Add multi-user support.
+* Provide multi-user support.
-* Add study activity.
+* Prototype will be configurable to support multiple study activities.

 ### Demo